 The symptoms given above emphasise the importance of the point Pericardium 6, Neiguan in a variety of different conditions of the chest.

-However, that doesn't mean that Percardium 6 is the only point to use.
+However, that doesn’t mean that Neiguan is the only point to use.

-Although Pericardium 6 is excellent for depression and sadness, other Pericardium points are better for anxiety and some are just as good for Blood stasis, with symptoms like angina pectoris and palpitations.
-For example Pericardium 4, Ximen, the Xi-cleft point.
+Although Pericardium 6 is excellent for depression and sadness, other Pericardium points are better for anxiety and some are just as good for Blood stasis.
+After all, that is what one might expect to diagnose if the patient has ‘fullness’ pain in the chest, with symptoms like angina pectoris and palpitations.
+For example, for Blood Stasis, one might use Pericardium 4, Ximen, the Xi-cleft point.

-Personally I would test along the pathway to test which points were active, as per Stefano Marcelli's Active points test.
+Personally, I would test points along the pericardium luo channel on the forearm to see which are ‘active’ as per Stefano Marcelli’s Active Points Test protocol.

 I would be testing them against for example – Ren 14, 15 or 17.
 Alternatively I would assess the pulses, press the point and re-assess the pulse, the pulse being the overall criteria I use.
 I then insert a needle in the precise point and direction indicated by the Active Points’ test.
 Having done so, I check the effect is what I expected it would be.